solacese/card-transactions/applications/fraud-detector/README.md

 # fraud-detector

-Node.js application that acts processes scrubbed card transactions and arbitrarily marks some as fradulent and publishes a corresponding event.
+Node.js application that processes scrubbed card transactions and arbitrarily marks some as fradulent and publishes a corresponding event.

 ## Getting started